How the council works

 Hull City Council is the unitary authority and governing body for the city of Kingston upon Hull.
 As a unitary authority, it handles all local government functions undertaken within its area.

-We have history traced back through our predecessor, the Hull Corporation, to its original foundation by the royal charter of 1299.
+We have a history traced back through our predecessor, the Hull Corporation, to its original foundation by the royal charter of 1299.
 This is archived in the History Centre in the city.
 Hull is Yorkshire’s port on the confluence of the Humber Estuary.
 It is the fourth-largest city in Yorkshire and the Humber.

-Council democratic structure and the constitution
+Council's democratic structure and the constitution

 The council has determined to exercise its executive powers through the leader and cabinet model of governance provided for within the Local Government Act 2000.

-or that council has determined, where it has power to do so, will not be the functions of the executive, are exercised through committees.
+or that council has determined, where it has power to do so, will not be the functions of the executive, and are exercised through committees.
 This is to which elected members are appointed on a proportionate basis.
 It reflects the balance of the political groups on the council.

 The framework for decision-making is described in the Articles of the Constitution.
 They form Part A of the Constitution.

-The overall council Scheme of Delegation is set out within Part B of the Constitution It sets out the Terms of Reference of all council committees and joint committees.
+The overall council Scheme of Delegation is set out within Part B of the Constitution.
+It sets out the Terms of Reference of all council committees and joint committees.
 It also sets out the responsibilities of the council’s chief officers.

 The rules within which council members and officers need to exercise the management of the council and make decisions on behalf of the community are set out at Part C of the Constitution.

 The arrangements rely upon an understanding of the respective roles of the members.
-These members are the elected representatives of the community and the officers who put into effect the decisions of council.
+These members are the elected representatives of the community and the officers who put into effect the decisions of the council.
 Part D of the Constitution sets out the framework.
 Within this, members and officers work together to deliver outcomes on behalf of the community.

 The governance of the council is reviewed annually.
 It is reviewed through the Annual Governance Statement and Code of Governance.
 It is then reported in draft form to the council’s audit committee at its summer meeting.
 This is in advance of confirmation by the leader and chief executive.